 - Reduce vehicle weight by opting for more efficient engines and optimised exhaust systems.

-- Automatic transmission can drastically reduce consumption, but make sure you do a proper vehicle comparison beforehand as not all auto boxes are as efficient.
+- The automatic transmission can drastically reduce consumption, but make sure you do a proper vehicle comparison beforehand as not all auto boxes are as efficient.

 Many of the examples above are options that can work with many local fleets and don’t require a complete overhaul of your existing vehicles.